Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    > Note: While using the ROS Settings menu is the suggested workflow, you may still manually create a GameObject with an attached ROSConnection component.

-1. To call the `Publish()` function, a UI element will be added for user input.
+1. Next, we will add a UI element that will allow user input to trigger the `Publish()` function.
 In the Hierarchy window, right click to add a new UI > Button.
 Note that this will create a new Canvas parent as well.
 	> Note: In the `Game` view, you will see the button appear in the bottom left corner as an overlay.
 In `Scene` view the button will be rendered on a canvas object that may not be visible.

    > Note: In case the Button does not start in the bottom left, it can be moved by setting the `Pos X` and `Pos Y` values in its Rect Transform component.
 For example, setting its Position to `(-200, -200, 0)` would set its position to the bottom right area of the screen.